BU-ISCIII/relecov-platform/docs/markdown_files/howto_api.md

 ```

-#### Example for Variant sample data.
+#### Example for Variant Sample Data

 Use this information to build your request.
-Fill in "variants" field the same
-structure as described above.
+Fill in the `variants` field using the same structure as described above.

 ```
 curl -X 'POST' \